 Al-Mustafa offers a generous package of financial incentives to entice students, in effect buying their loyalty to the Islamic Republic and the Supreme Leader.
 The majority of students pay no tuition and are given enough money for them and their families to travel to Qom for their studies.
 Al-Mustafa’s Farsi website states that, “students in its Iran campuses receive monthly stipends and are provided with free housing, home loans, health care for the students and their families and child care for children.
 It offers financial support for families, school for children, professional education and job for spouses as well as summer camps for them.
 In foreign branches, students also receive a wide range of financial assistance.”

 Al-Mustafa’s diffuse international presence anchors subjects loyal to Khomeinist ideology in societies around the globe and serves as a fertile recruiting pool for Iran’s Quds Force, the foreign expeditionary arm of the Islamic Revolutionary Guard Corps (IRGC).
 There have been reports of Al-Mustafa students, particularly from Afghan and Pakistani backgrounds, joining the Iran-backed militias fighting in Syria to preserve the Assad regime.
 According to the Washington Institute for Near East Policy, the core members of the Pakistani Zainabiyoun Brigade, an IRGC-trained elite volunteer outfit fighting in Syria, come from Al-Mustafa University.
-A similar Afghan brigade also claims Al-Mustafa alumni among its ranks.
-In a July 2017 interview, Al-Mustafa President Ayatollah Ali Reza A’atif admitted that many graduates of his seminaries “found martyrdom or became disabled [in Syria].
+As of 2015, The Zainabiyoun Brigade had over 1000 members, but its ranks have grown over the years due to sustained recruitment.
+A similar Afghan brigade, the Fatemiyoun Brigade, also claims Al-Mustafa alumni among its ranks.
+These two proxy militias are heavily-concentrated in the eastern Syrian Deir Ezzor region.
+In a July 2017 interview, Ayatollah Ali Reza A’atif admitted that many graduates of his seminaries “found martyrdom or became disabled [in Syria].
 But a large number of them are still fighting.”